Injuries and Losses

 You want an Ohio lawyer who has extensive knowledge of all state traffic accident laws.
 When you talk to a car accident lawyer, don’t be afraid to ask questions about their experience and how many years they have been working personal injury cases.
 They should also know applicable, additional laws in your particular city, and demonstrate a familiarity with the municipal court systems, judges, and operations.
 For example, Columbus, Ohio has its own Traffic Code laws and regulations, as does Cleveland.

-If you have been involved in a motor vehicle accident in Cleveland, Columbus, Cincinnati, or the Akron/Canton area, contact Slater & Zurz as soon as possible.
-Our lawyers have an impressive track record and a very high win rate.
+If you have been involved in an accident we have car accident lawyers in Cleveland, Columbus, Cincinnati, Canton or the Akron, Ohio offices.
+Contact Slater & Zurz as soon as possible.
+Our car accident lawyers have an impressive track record and a very high win rate.
 What makes us different?
 Our concern about our clients and dedication to justice.
 Car accident cases can be very complex and take many months or years to resolve.
 We pride ourselves on our unstoppable work ethic and personalized approach to service.

 All of our Ohio car accident cases are done on a contingency basis.
 What that means is we don’t get paid until and unless you do.
 You can reach Slater & Zurz 24 hours a day, 7 days a week by calling 1-888-534-4850 or begin an online chat on our webpage.
 We can even make arrangements to come to you if you are unable to get to one of our offices.
 Contact us today for a free consultation to discuss your Ohio car accident case.